moonglum/dotfiles/README.md

 These are my dotfiles.
 Maybe they will inspire you, maybe they won't.
 They contain my configurations of Vim, tmux, ZSH and more.
 On my Mac, there are no developer tools installed except Vagrant, Ansible, iTerm 2 and Xcode.
 My dotfiles contain a Vagrantfile and Ansible scripts to provision the Vagrant box.
 So when I want to start developing on my machine, I do a `vagrant --provision up` and then a `vagrant ssh`.
 And then I work inside the Vagrant box.

 I'm using [Solarized](http://ethanschoonover.com/solarized) as my color scheme.
 It's just beautiful.
-My font of choice is [Adobe Source Code Pro](https://github.com/adobe/Source-Code-Pro) in 12px.
+My font of choice is [Adobe Source Code Pro](https://github.com/adobe/Source-Code-Pro) with [patches for powerline](https://github.com/powerline/fonts) in 12px.

 ## ZSH